postech-dao/simperby/docs/vetomint.md

-1. Assuming that all non-byzantine validators cast prevotes/precommits and the messages are delivered before the timeout expiration, the system is never blocked by timeout by possible disuptes.
+1. Assuming that all non-byzantine validators cast prevotes/precommits and the messages are delivered before the timeout expiration, the system is never blocked by timeout by possible disputes.
 2. The system is guaranteed to be safe if the byzantine voting power is less than $1/3$. i.e., The byzantine threshold for safety is $1/3$.
 3. If the byzantine voting power is less than $1/6$ and all non-byzantine